 .gitlab/merge_request_templates/) in your repository.
 You can read all about how to create GitLab Merge request templates here.

-I hope this article showed you how you can use pull request templates to improve your code review description.
+This article showed you how you can use the code review best practice of using pull request templates to improve your code review description.
 If found the article helpful, please share it with your friends and colleagues or tweet about it on Twitter.